Robust Image Stitching with Optimal Plane: Methodology

 By aligning DDM and SDM with the same resolution, we define the \textbf{semantic distortion loss} for our coefficient generator as:

 For the iterative process, $D_{ref}$ and $D_{tgt}$ varies as $C_{dec}$ updates.
-So we encourage all iterations to carry out the constraint of minimal semantic distortion (\textit{i.e.}, Eq. \ref{eq:sdl}) and set an exponentially decaying ratio to balance the significance of each iteration.
+So we encourage all iterations to carry out the constraint of minimal semantic distortion and set an exponentially decaying ratio ($0<\gamma<1$) to balance the significance of each iteration.
+Denoting the distortion distribution maps of each iteration as $D_{ref}^i$ and $D_{tgt}^i$, Eq. \eqref{eq:sdl} can be rewitten as:

 Actually, the introduction of $\mathcal{L}_{coef}$ will inevitably degrade the warping performance.
 To handle this conflict, we propose a \textbf{two-stage training scheme}.
 For the first stage, we train the warping model with each decomposition coefficient being an independent random value between 0 and 1.
 After the warping model is enabled with the capability to align images with arbitrary coefficients, we freeze this part of parameters and only optimize the coefficient generator.